 Specialized topics not generally included in course offerings.
 Prerequisite: Permission of instructor.

 Laboratory instruction and hands-on field training regarding stream environmental assessment as currently practiced by state agencies in their attempt to preserve biological integrity.
-Topics covered include measurement of water quality, habitat, and practice sampling techniques, with a concentration on fish and macro invertebrate assemblages.
+Topics, covered include measurement of water quality, habitat, and practice sampling techniques, with a concentration on fish and macro invertebrate assemblages.
 In addition, students will learn the use of the index of biological integrity using their own collections of fish assemblages.
-Prerequisites: BIO 1101/L101; BIO 2229/L229.
+Prerequisites: BIO 1101/L101 and BIO 2229/L229.
 Co-requisite: BIO 4479.

 A survey of teaching methods and materials appropriate for teaching in the content areas for grades 6-12.
 Topics addressed will include teacher evaluation in the public schools, collaboration with special education teachers, and lesson planning formats.
 In addition, teaching methods, selections organization and use of biology/science materials for grades 6-12 will be covered in detail.
 A professional laboratory experience is included in this course.
 Prerequisite: admission to TEP.